eli-kristina/learn-golang/README.md

 ## case

-- Render HTML template
+A1.
+Render HTML template
-- Connect to database MySQL
+A2.
+Connect to database MySQL
+A3.
+Create API service (response in JSON)